Help Mount Sinai launch a new hybrid clinic / research lab.

 As a patient, Lab 100 helps you to track your health over time by providing the most comprehensive health assessment currently available.
 As a scientist, Lab 100 is a research center that equips you with longitudinal multi-scale health data and a testbed environment to develop, validate, and deploy new products and services.
 By closing this feedback loop, Lab 100 creates a virtuous cycle of innovation that radically accelerates the pace at which promising ideas become clinical practice.

-To create Lab 100, we collaborated with the team at Mount Sinai—led by David Stark and Joel Dudley—to envision the patient, brand, and digital experience for this new-to-the-world clinic.
+To create Lab 100, we collaborated with the team at Cactus and Mount Sinai to envision the patient, brand, and digital experience for this new-to-the-world clinic.

 Defining the strategy that guides the integration of physical, digital, and human services.